lingtalfi/Chloroform_HydrogenRenderer/README.md

 What is it?
 ============

-This is my first [Chloroform](https://github.com/lingtalfi/Chloroform)renderer attempt.
+This is my first [Chloroform](https://github.com/lingtalfi/Chloroform) renderer attempt.

 It basically renders a Chloroform form.